Rookfighter/nvision-cpp/README.md

     // Load the image from a file.
 The file type is determined by the extension
     // of the file.
-    // Currently PPM and PGM are supported. cve::imload(argv[1], src);
+    // Currently PPM PGM, PNG and JPG are supported. cve::imload(argv[1], src);

     // Create a Gauss filter object.
 The template parameter determines the